pbklink/motif-core/etc/motif-core.api.md

     protected calculateChannelReferencableKey(): string;
     // (undocumented)
     get referencable(): boolean;
 }

+// Warning: (ae-missing-release-tag) "AltCodeSubFieldContainsScanCondition" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "AltCodeSubFieldContainsScanCondition" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export interface AltCodeSubFieldContainsScanCondition extends AltCodeSubfieldScanCondition {
+    // (undocumented)
+    readonly asId: ScanFormula.TextContainsAsId;
+    // (undocumented)
+    readonly ignoreCase: boolean;
+    // (undocumented)
+    readonly typeId: ScanCondition.TypeId.AltCodeSubFieldContains;
+    // (undocumented)
+    readonly value: string;
+}

+// @public (undocumented)
+export namespace AltCodeSubFieldContainsScanCondition {
+    // (undocumented)
+    export function isEqual(left: AltCodeSubFieldContainsScanCondition, right: AltCodeSubFieldContainsScanCondition): boolean;
+}

+// Warning: (ae-missing-release-tag) "AltCodeSubFieldHasValueScanCondition" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "AltCodeSubFieldHasValueScanCondition" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export interface AltCodeSubFieldHasValueScanCondition extends AltCodeSubfieldScanCondition {
+    // (undocumented)
+    readonly typeId: ScanCondition.TypeId.AltCodeSubFieldHasValue;
+}

+// @public (undocumented)
+export namespace AltCodeSubFieldHasValueScanCondition {
+    // (undocumented)
+    export function isEqual(left: AltCodeSubFieldHasValueScanCondition, right: AltCodeSubFieldHasValueScanCondition): boolean;
+}

+// Warning: (ae-missing-release-tag) "AltCodeSubfieldScanCondition" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export interface AltCodeSubfieldScanCondition extends SubFieldScanCondition<ScanFormula.FieldId.AltCode, ScanFormula.AltCodeSubFieldId> {
+}

 // Warning: (ae-missing-release-tag) "AmendOrderDataItem" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)